Extended Rural Cohort

 Q. Do ERC students have to come from a rural background?

 A. The ERC is open to students from rural or urban backgrounds.
-If you do come from a regional or rural background, be sure to find out about the Dean’s Rural List – a special entry scheme that can help you gain entry into the Monash undergraduate medicine course.
+If you do come from a regional or rural background, be sure to find out about the Dean’s Rural List – a special entry scheme that can help you gain entry into the Monash medicine course.

 Q. Are there any return of service obligations as an ERC student once I graduate?

-A. No. ERC students apply for a Commonwealth Supported Place (CSP) and undertake most of their undergraduate clinical training in rural north-west Victoria.
-If you accept an ERC place, you will be asked to sign a Statement of Understanding with the University stating that you will spend the equivalent of five clinical semesters (Year 3, Year 4 and 12 weeks in Year 5) in rural and regional north-west Victoria.
+A. No. ERC students apply for a Commonwealth Supported Place (CSP) and undertake most of their undergraduate clinical training in rural and regional Victoria.
+If you accept an ERC place, you will be asked to sign a Statement of Understanding with the University stating that you will spend the equivalent of five clinical semesters (Year 3, Year 4 and 12 weeks in Year 5) in rural and regional Victoria.

 Q. Are there any differences with examinations?